top of page

 Why This Approach is Needed Now

 The challenges highlighted in traditional practices, such as a lack of family involvement, insufficient long-term planning, and the exclusion of critical figures, make it clear that a new approach is needed.
-This comprehensive, innovative framework addresses these shortcomings by ensuring that safety plans are about compliance and genuinely building a community of support around the child and family.
-By empowering families to take ownership, engaging all relevant participants, and utilizing sophisticated tools, this new approach offers a sustainable solution that will ensure long-term safety and well-being for children.
+This comprehensive, innovative framework addresses these shortcomings by ensuring that safeguarding plans are about compliance and genuinely building a community of support around the child and family.
+By empowering families to take ownership, engaging all relevant participants, and utilizing sophisticated tools, this new approach offers a sustainable solution that will ensure long-term safeguarding and well-being for children.

 Conclusion